 Exploiting Murder to Promote Racialism

-Although white supremacism is a crucial issue in the USA, as it was the principal ideology used to rationalise and legitimise slavery in that country and it persists even today, in Canada, it is of little import.
-However, Anglo-supremacism is a major theme in Canadian history and politics, what with the British asserting their superiority over both First Nations peoples and Francophone Canadians.
+Although white supremacism is a crucial issue in the USA, as it was the principal ideology used to rationalize and legitimize slavery in that country, and it persists even today, in Canada, it is of little import.
+However, Anglo-supremacism is a major theme in Canadian history and politics, with the British asserting their superiority over both First Nations peoples and Francophone Canadians.
 This Anglo-supremacism has been revived as a significant component of the current antisecular mania.
 Secularism, in particular its key component of religion-State separation, is poorly understood in the English-speaking world but it is much better supported and implemented in the French-speaking world.
-Bill 21 is a manifestation of the French’s fuller understanding of secularism, while the hysterical opposition to it is based at least partly on anti-Québécois bigotry, i.e. racism.
+Bill 21 is a manifestation of the French’s fuller understanding of secularism, while the hysterical opposition to it is based at least partly on anti-Québécois bigotry, i.e., racism.

 Racialism and Religion: Conclusion

-Racialism and the racialisation of religious affiliation are both profoundly dishonest and a considerable step backwards towards religious obscurantism and tribalism.
-It amounts to jettisoning freedom of conscience and abandoning universalism by labelling each individual indelibly with an attribute—i.e. religious affiliation—which is no more significant than an opinion: an opinion which not only may change but which must be allowed to be changeable if we are to respect the individual’s fundamental human rights.
+Racialism and the racialization of religious affiliation are both profoundly dishonest and a considerable step backward toward religious obscurantism and tribalism.
+It amounts to jettisoning freedom of conscience and abandoning universalism by labellig each individual indelibly with an attribute—i.e., religious affiliation—which is no more significant than an opinion: an opinion which not only may change but which must be allowed to be changeable if we are to respect the individual’s fundamental human rights.